remytuyeras/remytuyeras/README.md

 $$\mathsf{HaploDXGenerativeFunction}(\mathsf{YourMutationModel}(x_{1},x_{2},\dots,x_{n})) \longrightarrow \textrm{Genomic Data with your mutation/positional model}$$

 ### Pedigrad
-This is a software I have been working on for the last few years.
+This is a software I have been working on for the last five years.
 I intend to put out a new version soon, with linear algebra to find combinatorial genetic effects from variant call and phenotype data.

 ### Homomorphic Encryption
 I intend to add a project on a new model for Homomorphic Encryption.
 More to come later this year.